-and hospitality, and fueling gender-based violence The COVID-19 pandemic continues to devastate the in a region where rates are already the highest in lives and wellbeing of millions of people around the the world.
-As Pacific Island governments and world; women and girls, people with disabilities, development partners undertake measures to design youth, older people and sexual and gender minorities COVID-19 preparedness and response plans, policies are most at risk of 'being left behind' (United Nations and programs in an attempt to "build back better" 2020).
-On 31 December 2019 a cluster of cases of viral (United Nations 2020), this paper envisions an pneumonia were identified in Wuhan, Hubei Province, inclusive and transformative feminist response to the China.
-On 30 January 2020 the World Health Organization crisis that places women, girls and vulnerable groups (WHO) declared the novel coronavirus a "public health at the centre of these efforts.
-Using a gender lens, emergency of international concern", and by 11 March the paper focuses on four key outcomes: preserving 2020 a "pandemic" (WHO 2020).
-The virus reached access to healthcare and essential services; promoting the Pacific just two days later on 13 March 2020, with women's economic empowerment; protecting women the first case recorded in French Polynesia.
-Several and girls from gender-based violence; and supporting months on, six Pacific Island countries (Commonwealth vulnerable and marginalised groups to express their of the Northern Marianas, Fiji, French Polynesia, Guam, voice and claim their rights amid the pandemic.
-New Caledonia and Papua New Guinea) have reported Preserved access to healthcare more than 960 cases and 11 deaths (WHO 2020).
-The COVID-19 pandemic threatens to undermine health gains made in the Pacific over recent decades, disproportionately affecting women and girls, older people, people with disabilities, sexual and gender
+The COVID-19 pandemic continues to devastate the lives and wellbeing of millions of people around the world; women and girls, people with disabilities, youth, older people and sexual and gender minorities are most at risk of 'being left behind' (United Nations 2020).
+On 31 December 2019 a cluster of cases of viral pneumonia were identified in Wuhan, Hubei Province, China.
+On 30 January 2020 the World Health Organization (WHO) declared the novel coronavirus a "public health emergency of international concern", and by 11 March 2020 a "pandemic" (WHO 2020).
+The virus reached the Pacific just two days later on 13 March 2020, with the first case recorded in French Polynesia.
+Several months on, six Pacific Island countries (Commonwealth of the Northern Marianas, Fiji, French Polynesia, Guam, New Caledonia and Papua New Guinea) have reported more than 960 cases and 11 deaths (WHO 2020).
+While confirmed cases of COVID-19 in the Pacific are low compared with other regions, the threat of the virus remains and the wider social and economic impacts of the pandemic are already evident.